HubSpot/falcosecurity-libs/proposals/20240507-modern-bpf-kernel-side-filters.md

 - The arg number for the syscall.
 This is expected to be a `char *`.
 - The prefixes to match and filter against inside the kernel hook.

+The diffs for this initial implementation can be found [here](https://github.com/falcosecurity/falco/compare/master...HubSpot:falco:master) for Falco and [here](https://github.com/falcosecurity/libs/compare/master...HubSpot:falcosecurity-libs:master) for falcosecurity-libs.
 #### Performance

 We were able to deploy this patch on our infrastrucure and collect the following data.
 All of this is aggregated over a 4 day window.